 Under this program, skilled immigrants are selected as permanent residents based on certain requirements.
 The major criteria are the ability of a potential immigrant to settle in Canada easily and contribute significantly to the Canadian economy.

-The electronic system is used to manage how people with skilled work experience are granted permanent residence in Ghana.
+The electronic system is used to manage how people with skilled work experience are granted permanent residence in Canada.
 This system is called the Express Entry System and it depends on the Comprehensive Ranking System (CRS) criteria which calculate each individual’s points and weigh them against others applying through the same avenue.
 In this system, individuals are awarded points based on a predetermined group of factors.

 Basic Requirements for Skilled Worker Application